Two other ice flow models

 Then we define the effective viscosity as

-where \(\epsilon_E\) is the effective strain rate, in this case defined by
+where \(\epsilon_E\) is the effective strain rate (second invariant of the strain rate tensor), in this case (ignoring variations in y-direction) defined by:

 \[ \tau_{ij}= 2 \eta \dot{\epsilon_{ij}}. \]